elifesciences/tech-team/incidents/2021-06-07-elifesciences-org-cannot-be-resolved.md

 ## Description

-After using builder to create an ad hoc instance of Journal, which failed, the rollback failed to recreate a DNS A record for elifesciences.org and as such nobody could access the journal using the primary address.
+After using builder to create an ad hoc instance of `journal` called `mathjax` using the `prod` configuration, which failed for unrelated reasons, the rollback destroyed resources belonging to the `journal--prod` instance and as such nobody could access the journal at `elifesciences.org`.

 ## Timeline

 **2021-06-07**

 - 12:03 Joel runs the builder command `./bldr launch:journal,mathjaxv3,prod` to create an ad hoc ec2 instance of journal with a production configuration.
-The command fails, and builder automatically performs a rollback.
+The command fails, and the Cloudformation templates are automatically rolled back by AWS.

 - 12:09 Suspicious from output from the failure, Joel checks and notices that accessing `elifesciences.org` is no longer working, however accessing `https://prod--journal.elifesciences.org/` still works.
 Clearly there was a connection with the command I'd try to run, and the outage.
 Joel starts a [new thread](https://elifesciences.slack.com/archives/C6N559E2F/p1623064161001500) in the #incident-response Slack channel asking for some help from Giorgio.